lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 _Figure: An offline image.
 Credit for SVG source: Jeremy Keith_

+#### Watch out for CDNs

+Watch out for CDNs if you are restricting fetch handling to your origin.
+When constructing my first service worker, I forgot that my hosting provider sharded assets (images, scripts) out onto its CDN, so that they no were no longer served from my site's origin (lyza.com).
+Whoops.
+That didn't work.
+I ended up disabling the CDN for the affected assets (but optimizing those assets, of course!).

 ### Completing the first version

 The first version of our service worker is now done.
 We have an install handler, and a fleshed-out `fetch` handler that can respond to applicable fetches with optimized responses, as well as provide cached resources and an offline page when offline.